Director of Parent Engagement & Advocacy

 Candidate requirements

-• Currently located within commuting range of one of these campus locations OR committed to relocating within 60 days (local community ties preferred): Santa Barbara, CA; Palo Alto, CA; Piedmont, CA; Lake Forest, CA; Bethesda, MD; Austin, TX; Fort Worth, TX; or Kirkland, WA.
+• Currently live within commuting range of one of these campuses OR prepared to relocate within 60 days (preference given to candidates with established local community ties): Scottsdale, AZ; Palo Alto, CA; Piedmont, CA; Lake Forest, CA; San Francisco, CA; Greenwich, CT; Bethesda, MD; New York City, NY; Austin, TX; Fort Worth, TX; Houston, TX; or Kirkland, WA

-• Schedule flexibility accommodating early mornings (7-9am), late afternoons (2-4pm), evening programming (2-3x monthly), and weekend activities
+• Flexibility for non-standard hours: early mornings (7–9am), late afternoons (2–4pm), evening events 2–3x/month, and occasional weekend activities

 Nice to have

-• Private or independent school enrollment/admissions leadership background with documented success
+• Private school or independent school background with demonstrated success in family retention and community cultivation—beyond enrollment metrics alone

-• Prior startup or early-stage venture experience managing ambiguity and accelerated change
+• Prior startup or early-stage organization experience where you built from the ground up and maintained composure amid rapid change

 Meet a successful candidate